electron/electron/docs/api/web-view-tag.md

 Sets the storage partition used by the `webview`.
-If the storage partition ID starts with `persist:`, the `webview` will use a persistent storage partition available to all `webview` in the app with the same storage partition ID.
-If the ID is unset or if there is no `persist:` prefix, the `webview` will use an in-memory storage partition.
+If the storage partition ID starts with `persist:`, the `webview` will use a persistent storage partition available to all `webview` in the app with the same storage partition ID. if there is no `persist:` prefix, the `webview` will use an in-memory storage partition.
 By assigning the same partition ID, multiple `webview` can share the same storage partition.